PreethamNimmagadda02/FestFlow/README.md

 ## System Design Documentation of FestFlow

+Of course, here is the system design document for FestFlow.

 ### System Architecture

 FestFlow is a **client-server application** that utilizes a **multi-agent system** on the backend.
 The architecture is designed to be modular and scalable, with a clear separation of concerns between the frontend and the backend services.